Many businesses require sending out mass mails. Buying a special printer that can print envelopes is a good investment.

 The key here is to first gauge your requirements i.e do you want an envelope printer for home / person use, or do you have a high volume use at office?

-In this article we looked at some of the best printers for envelopes in 2019.
+In this article we looked at some of the best printers for envelopes.
 We looked at budget printers as well as high end laserjets that are suitable for a small office.